Colorado

 Afternoon:

-After lunch we will enter the Curecanti National Recreation Area, named after a 19th-century chief of the Ute people.
-Encompassing over 43,000 acres and containing Colorado’s largest body of water, Blue Mesa Reservoir, this is popular area for hiking, fishing, and camping.
-We’ll drive alongside the lake before stopping to hike it’s most famous trail, Dillon Pinnacles.
-This 4-mile in and out hike weaves through a landscape of sagebrush and ponderosa pine, offering views of the Reservoir, San Juan Mountains, and the towering volcanic formation of the Dillon Pinnacles.
-Back at the trailhead we’ll reboard the coach and follow the Gunnison River west to Montrose.
+After lunch, we will enter the Curecanti National Recreation Area, named after a 19th-century chief of the Ute people.
+Encompassing over 43,000 acres and containing Colorado’s largest body of water, Blue Mesa Reservoir, this is a popular area for hiking, fishing, and camping.
+We’ll drive alongside the reservoir before stopping to hike the Mesa Creek trail.
+This short trail begins beside Morrow Point Dam and runs alongside the Gunnison River.
+Back at the trailhead, we’ll reboard the motorcoach and follow the Gunnison River west to Montrose.
 We’ll check in to our hotel and take some time to relax before gathering for dinner.

 Dinner: